GIScience/ohsome2label/README.md

 ```
 As a example for the default Heidelberg example, we hard-code three intrinsic quality indications: 1. density of OSM polygon features areas (area of polygon divided by the total area in square-kilometers); 2.density of OSM polygon features numbers (number of elements divided by the total area in square-kilometers); 3.density of OSM users (number of contributors divided by the total area in square-kilometers).
-In general, if the density of OSM features are getting stable, this could refer to a relatively complete situation.
+In general, if the density of OSM features are getting stable, this could refer to a relatively complete mapping status.
 In the future, one may develop more sophisticated indicators based on specific “fitness-for-use” purposes.

 <p align="center">
 <img src="img/area_density.jpg" width="600" />